-Finally, cut off leaders made of nylon line (typically called monofilament) that have been in the water for any significant length of time, and switch reels or reel spools when longer sections of monofilament line are involved.
-Unlike fluorocarbon line or braided line, monofilament line will weaken due to water absorption.
+Finally, cut leaders made of nylon line (typically called monofilament) that have been in the water for any significant length of time, and switch reels or reel spools when longer sections of monofilament line are involved.
+Unlike fluorocarbon or braided lines, monofilament lines will weaken due to water absorption.
 After only one hour in the water, its average loss in strength is fifteen percent and could be as high as twenty percent.
-So, a knot with ninety percent of line strength tied with ten-pound test line that starts out with about nine pounds of strength when dry could end up with only about seven pounds of strength after an hour’s fishing.
-And since monofilament is typically used with top-water presentations, an added benefit is that fresh line has greater buoyancy than when water logged.
+So, a knot with ninety percent of line strength tied with ten-pound test line that starts with about nine pounds of strength when dry could end up with only about seven pounds of strength after an hour’s fishing.
+And since monofilament is typically used with top-water presentations, an added benefit is that new line has greater buoyancy than when water logged.

 Bass anglers can go a long way towards preventing knot slippage and breakage by adhering to the following rules.